Food Systems

 STORE.
 The Store Tracker for Opportunities in the Retail Environment (STORE) tool measures the availability, promotion, and appeal of nutritional food supports in food retailers such as grocery and convenience stores.

 FACT GO.
-Using the Food Systems and Active Living Goals (FACT GO) tool, LIAs identify and measure their progress toward Active Living or Food Systems Policy goals.
+Using the Food Systems and Active Living Goals (FACT GO) tool, identify and measure progress toward Active Living or Food Systems Policy goals.

 HFPAT.
-The Healthy Food Pantry Assessment Tool (HFPAT) helps LIAs work with their food pantry partner to identify strengths and ways to improve the overall healthfulness of the food pantry environment.
+The Healthy Food Pantry Assessment Tool (HFPAT) helps food pantry partners to identify strengths and ways to improve the overall healthfulness of the food pantry environment.

 DIG in Community.
-The Developing Integrated Gardens (DIG) in Community tool helps LIAs and their garden partners measure the integration of a garden into the community.
+The Developing Integrated Gardens (DIG) in Community tool helps garden partners measure the integration of a garden into the community.

 If you are looking for evaluation trainings and their certification quizzes, proceed to the Trainings page.